THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

-Whether you custom build your dream house or build on a developed lot, building a home can be a daunting and expensive process.
-And unfortunately, because there are many customizable build options, it can be challenging to determine how much it will actually cost to build a house.
+Whether you custom build your dream house or use a developed lot, building a home can be a daunting and expensive process.
+And, unfortunately, because there are many customizable build options, it can be challenging to determine how much it will actually cost to build a house.

 Without talking to a general contractor, an accurate ballpark home cost can be tough to estimate.
 But by examining major factors like regional costs, home upgrades, and square footage, you can put together a decent estimate of how much it costs to build a house.

-If you live in the Northeast or West part of the United States, it will be significantly more expensive to build the same house than in the South or Midwest regions.
+If you live in the West or Northeast of the United States, it will be significantly more expensive to build the same house than in the Midwest and South regions.
 You can also face additional building costs and restrictions depending on the city, county, or state within each region.

-US Census sited that the average single-family home size in 2020 was 2,506 square feet of finished floor space.
+The US Census Bureau revealed that the current average single-family home size is 2,559 square feet of finished floor space.
 Once you know the square footage of your new home, you can multiply it by your region’s average building cost per square foot to get a base estimate for the cost of building a house.

 Building a custom home comes with additional costs over buying a home within a development.
-Custom-home buyers will need to hire an architect that can cost between $1.50 - $2.50 per square foot.
+Custom-home buyers will need to hire an architect which can cost between $2 and $15 per square foot.
 Then they may need electricity, plumbing, and roads to reach the main networks depending on the lot.

 Are you building a custom home and need a site plan?
 My Site Plan can create an aerial-view drawing of your property for permits, planning, zoning, HOAs, and more.